 According to the EPA, household leaks can waste more than 1 trillion gallons of water annually nationwide.
 That's equal to the annual household water use of more than 11 million homes.
-The most common types of leaks found in the home include worn toilet flappers, dripping faucets, refrigerator ice making units, and other leaking valves.
+The most common leaks in the home include worn toilet flappers, dripping faucets, refrigerator ice-making units, and other leaking valves.

 Receive a FREE Leak Kit

-To celebrate Fix a Leak Week, Rancho Water will be mailing free leak kits to customers.
+To celebrate Fix a Leak Week, Rancho Water will offer customers free leak kits.
 Kits will include a garden hose nozzle, faucet aerator, drip gauge, hose repair kit, toilet leak tablets, toilet flapper, and a Practical Plumbing Guidebook to aid homeowners with general plumbing repairs.
-CLICK HERE to fill out an interest form!
+CLICK HERE to fill out an interest form.

-Learn how your choices and habits affect your water use inside and outside of your home, through the food you eat, the products you buy, and even the energy you use.
+Learn how your choices and habits affect water use inside and outside your home through the food you eat, the products you buy, and even the energy you use.
 Find out what your water footprint is and learn how to save water.
 Click here to learn more

-Finding and repairing water leaks on your property will save water and money.
+Finding and repairing water leaks on your property will save you water and money.
 Common types of leaks found in the home are worn toilet flappers, dripping faucets, and other leaking valves.
-These types of leaks are often easy to fix, requiring only a few tools and hardware that can pay for themselves in water savings.
-For more information on how to locate and repair leaks, click on the links below or visit the EPA's website.
+These leaks are often easy to fix, requiring only a few tools and hardware that can pay for themselves in water savings.
+For more information on locating and repairing leaks, click the links below or visit the EPA's website.